 Links are an important part of your SEO campaign, both internal (linking in between pages on your site) and external (relevant links from other websites).

 Watch this 6 minute Video by SEO link builder Julian Goldie to learn some ways to get FREE backlinks.

 Links are deemed by Google to be a signal of authority - so in short, the more relevant, authoritative links you have from other websites, the more authority will be passed to your website and the higher you’ll rank in Google.

 The only small problem with external links is that it can be time consuming to persuade other sites to link back to you.
 There needs to be a good reason, for example, great content that’s relevant to their site or audience.

-For new law firm websites it’s a good idea to focus on generating content to start with and then focus on link building a few months in.
+For new law firm websites it’s a good idea to focus on generating content to start with and then focus on link building

 Internal links are a great way of telling Google how your pages are related to one another as well as providing sign posts for users to other relevant content.

-How long does an SEO strategy for law firms take?
+How long does an SEO campaign take?

 The big question.
 It depends on how much resource you have to invest.
 If you’ve done the right research, created great content and have a well structured site.
 You should start to see improvements to your search engine visibility within a few months, but be patient, stick with it… and maybe ask an expert.